Srimaha02/Srimaha02-aws-serverless-expense-tracker/README.md

 🧠 How It Works (Simple Explanation)

-The client sends expense details using a POST request.
+- The client sends expense details using a POST request.

-API Gateway receives the request and forwards it to Lambda.
+- API Gateway receives the request and forwards it to Lambda.

-Lambda function:
+- Lambda function:

-Generates a unique expense ID
+- Generates a unique expense ID

-Processes the data
+- Processes the data

-Stores it in DynamoDB
+- Stores it in DynamoDB

-DynamoDB saves the expense permanently.
+- DynamoDB saves the expense permanently.

-A success response is returned to the client.
+- A success response is returned to the client.

 🔒 Security & Cost Safety

-No EC2 or servers used
+-No EC2 or servers used

-No hard-coded credentials
+- No hard-coded credentials

-IAM roles used for secure access
+- IAM roles used for secure access

-Uses only AWS Free Tier eligible services
+- Uses only AWS Free Tier eligible services

-No running resources when idle
+- No running resources when idle

 🧪 Testing

 The API was tested using Thunder Client in VS Code by sending POST requests with JSON data.
 Each request stores a new expense record in DynamoDB.

 💡 Key Learnings
-Serverless architecture concepts
+- Serverless architecture concepts

-Event-driven backend design
+- Event-driven backend design

-AWS Lambda execution model
+- AWS Lambda execution model

-API Gateway routing
+- API Gateway routing

-DynamoDB NoSQL data storage
+- DynamoDB NoSQL data storage

-IAM role-based security
+- IAM role-based security

 👩‍💻 Author